plugware/plesk-onyx-custom-conf-template-nginx-shopware/README.md

 Templates placed in /usr/local/psa/admin/conf/templates/custom/ overrides templates in /usr/local/psa/admin/conf/templates/default/.

+Of course the additional nginx directives can still be used.

 ## Plesk panel - activate custom template

 The custom template is triggered by ***Index Files*** and ***Proxy mode*** configuration under **Apache & nginx Settings**.